ylogx/configparser2/README.rst

 configparser2
 ============

-configparser2 is simply derived from Lukasz Langa's configparser.
-The only difference is that the name is not conflicting with the default python3 configparser.
+configparser2 is derived from Lukasz Langa's configparser mercurial repo.
+The only difference is a name is not conflicting with the default python3 configparser.